ircv3/ircv3-specifications/extensions/webirc.md

 - `remote-port=<port>`: This flag indicates the remote port the client has connected to the gateway from.
 - `local-port=<port>`: This flag indicates the port the gateway accepted the client connection on (e.g. `6697`, `6667`).

+Servers MUST be able to handle options that don't currently have defined values gaining values in the future.
+For example, they MUST treat the options `secure` and `secure=examplevalue123` in exactly the same way.

 ### Examples
 Generic format.